The Association for UK Interactive Entertainment: Activities

 Ukie's primary goal is to represent the UK's video game industry, and as of December 2017, represented over 395 video game companies worldwide.
 The association provides strategy and advice for developers and publishers, collects and publishes retail date for UK video game sales, and lobbies and meets with members of the government to help establish policy related to video games.

-One of its more notable activities was to help petition the UK government to use the Pan European Game Information (PEGI) rating system rather than the British Board of Film Classification (BBFC).
-Prior to 2012, video games were exempted from being required to be rated by BBFC, unless they contained sexual content, nudity, or violence, though developers and publishers could voluntarily submit their works for review.
+As ELSPA, Ukie provided voluntary age ratings for video games released in the UK from 1994 until its replacement by Pan European Game Information (PEGI) in 2003.
+One of its more notable activities was to help petition the UK government to use the PEGI rating system rather than the British Board of Film Classification (BBFC).
+Prior to 2012, video games were exempted from being required to be rated by the BBFC, unless they contained sexual content, nudity, or violence, though developers and publishers could voluntarily submit their works for review.
 Works that exceeded certain ratings could not be legally sold to minors.
 The ELSPA worked with the Video Standards Council (VSC), a government organization that was created to form a code of practice for how to inform consumers about content ratings in games and other video formats.
 ELSPA had recommended that as an industry standard, any game not needing classification by BBFC to be otherwise classified under the PEGI system, with the VSC helping to determine appropriating ratings.